nathanielwarner/flightgear-photoscenery/README.md

 You'll need to have an `Orthophotos/` subdirectory in one of your scenery folders, alongside `Terrain/`, `Buildings/`, etc. You could put it in existing custom scenery packages, or keep your orthophotos in a separate package (for example to use them with TerraSync).

 The `Orthophotos/` subdirectory is further split by geographic location to mirror other scenery subdirectories.
 The orthophotos themselves are normal PNG files, named after their tile number.
-You can determine the tile number you need, as well as the base path in which to save it, by using the [creator.py](creator.py) script, passing `--show_info` as an argument to show tile information rather than automatically download the photo.
+You can determine the tile number you need, as well as the base path in which to save it, by using the [creator.py](creator.py) script, passing `--info_only` as an argument to show tile information only rather than automatically download the photo.

 **_Attention: You no longer need to flip the orthophoto vertically._**